-- 20. Section 1 of Schedule 2 sets out that the CR Code 2024 binds all credit reporting bodies, all credit providers (other than non-participating credit providers) and all affected information recipients.
+- 20. Section 1 of Schedule 2 sets out that the CR Code 2025 binds all credit reporting bodies, all credit providers (other than non-participating credit providers) and all affected information recipients.
 This provision is unchanged from the Previous Code. - 21.
-Section 5 makes clear that the following types of credit provider are not non-participating credit providers (and therefore are bound by the CR Code 2024): - a.
+The definitions provided in section 5 make clear that the following types of credit provider are not non-participating credit providers (and therefore are bound by the CR Code 2025): - a.
 Credit providers that represent to an individual borrower that they may disclose information about that borrower to a credit reporting body (unless the provider subsequently advised the borrower in writing that they will not make the disclosures and has, in fact, not made any such disclosures); or - b.
 Credit providers that acquire the rights of another credit provider in relation to the repayment of an amount of credit, unless that second provider was a non-participating credit provider.